 Incorporating flood/catastrophe models into pricing and underwriting

-Research report proposes new methodology to assist Canadian actuaries
+Research report provides new methodology to assist Canadian actuaries

 WHITE PAPER |

-Water damage claims and climate-related perils have recently emerged as the largest claims costs facing property insurers in Canada.
+Water damage claims and climate-related perils are currently the largest claims costs facing property insurers in Canada.
 Canadian insurance companies have responded with the development and introduction of flood endorsements for property protection to the market.

-Published in July 2018, this research report is prepared to assist Canadian actuaries in developing recommendations for pricing methodologies and underwriting approaches that incorporate the use of catastrophe model results.
+Originally published in 2018, this research report can assist Canadian actuaries in developing property insurance pricing methodologies and underwriting approaches that incorporate the use of catastrophe model results.
 It provides a comprehensive evaluation of different methodologies for incorporating catastrophe modeling into ratemaking and underwriting as well as providing a proof of concept illustration of one potential solution for the industry.